Simulating magic state cultivation with few Clifford terms: Acknowledgements

 \section{Acknowledgements}

-We want to thank Yves Vollmeier (ETH Zürich) for bringing our attention to additional stabiliser decompositions concerning the orange dotted (star) edge from the appendix \cite{vollmeier2025graphicalstabilizerdecompositionsmulticontrol}.
-Zhenghao Zhong is supported by the ERC Consolidator Grant \# 864828 ``Algebraic Foundations of Supersymmetric Quantum Field Theory'' (SCFTAlg).
-Packages such as $\mathtt{zxlive}$, $\mathtt{pyzx}$ \cite{kissinger2020Pyzx}, magic state cultivation simulation python code \cite{gidneyy2024cultivationdata} and cutting stabiliser decomposition python code \cite{Sutcliffe_2024} have been extensively used in the preparation of this manuscript.
-In response to Alex Townsend-Teague's talk on Pauli webs \cite{pauli_web_talk} at the YITP Quantum Error Correction Workshop (2025): maybe we are also lost in the ``diagram-land'', why write $\ket{T}$ when you can draw $\scalebox{1}{\tikzfig{Tstate}}$.
+We acknowledge useful feedback from Yves Vollmeier, Austin Fowler, Isaac Kim, Beatriz Dias, Rafael Haenel and our journal submission editors/reviewers.
+Z.Z was supported by the ERC Consolidator Grant \# 864828 ``Algebraic Foundations of Supersymmetric Quantum Field Theory'' (SCFTAlg).
+Packages such as $\mathtt{zxlive}$, $\mathtt{pyzx}$ \cite{kissinger2020Pyzx}, $\mathtt{tsim}$ \cite{QuEraComputing_tsim_2026}, magic state cultivation simulation python code \cite{gidneyy2024cultivationdata} and cutting stabiliser decomposition python code \cite{Sutcliffe_2024} have been extensively used in the preparation of this manuscript.
+All of the numerics were performed on an Apple M4 Macbook Pro, or devices of less computational power.
+Minimally reproducible code available at \cite{Wan2026accel}.
+We invite readers to open the supplementary tikz files in $\mathtt{zxlive}$ or $\mathtt{pyzx}$ \cite{kissinger2020Pyzx} for interactive exploration of the ZX-diagrams presented in this work.
+The wording in certain sections of this manuscript had been refined using LLMs.